All cancer data for Slovenia is available at: www.slora.si

 - Cancer is not a single disease but hundreds different diseases.
 This disease can appear in all human tissues and organs.
 Cancers differ by frequency of appearance, therapy and outcomes.
 Different cancers have more or less known risk factors.

-- First five most frequent cancers (non-melanoma skin, prostate, colorectal, breast and lung) comprise 59% of all new cancer cases (Figure 5).
+- First five most frequent cancers (non-melanoma skin, prostate, colorectal, breast and lung) comprise almost 60% of all new cancer cases (Figure 5).

 - Cancer of these sites is associated with unhealthy lifestyle, such as excessive sunbathing, unhealthy diet, smoking and excessive alcohol consumption; the aim of primary prevention is to lower the risk associated with these factors.

-- In males, the most frequent cancer site in 2015 was prostate (20.0% of all new cases), followed by non-melanoma skin cancer, lung cancer and colorectal cancer (Figure 5).
-In females, breast cancer was the most frequent cancer site with one fifth of all new cases, followed by non-melanoma skin cancer, colorectal cancer and lung cancer (Figure 5).
+- In males, the most frequent cancer site in 2016 was prostate (20% of all new cases), followed by non-melanoma skin cancer, lung cancer and colorectal cancer (Figure 5).
+In females, breast cancer and non-melanoma skin cancer comprise around one fifth of all new cases each, followed by colorectal cancer and lung cancer (Figure 5).

 Figure 6: Percentage distribution of rare, common and unclassified cancers by age group, Slovenia 2004−2013.